John Banville: Early life

 William John Banville was born to Agnes (née Doran) and Martin Banville, a garage clerk, in Wexford, Ireland.
-He is the youngest of three siblings; his older brother Vincent is also a novelist and has written under the name Vincent Lawrence as well as his own.
-His sister Anne Veronica "Vonnie" Banville-Evans has written both a children's novel and a memoir of growing up in Wexford.
-Banville stole a collection of Dylan Thomas's poetry from Wexford County Library while in his teens.
+The youngest of three siblings, his older brother Vincent is also a novelist, writing under the name Vincent Lawrence as well as his own.
+Their sister, Anne Veronica "Vonnie" Banville-Evans, wrote a children's novel and a memoir of growing up in Wexford.

-Banville was educated at CBS Primary, Wexford, a Christian Brothers school, and at St Peter's College, Wexford.
-Despite having intended to be a painter and an architect, he did not attend university.
-Banville has described this as "A great mistake.
-I should have gone.
-I regret not taking that four years of getting drunk and falling in love.
-But I wanted to get away from my family.
-I wanted to be free."
-In contrast, he has stated that college would have had little benefit for him: "I don't think I would have learned much more, and I don't think I would have had the nerve to tackle some of the things I tackled as a young writer if I had been to university—I would have been beaten into submission by my lecturers."
+Banville was educated at CBS Primary, Wexford — a Christian Brothers school — and at St Peter's College, Wexford.
+Though he intended to become a painter and an architect, Banville did not attend university.
+The decision was influenced by a desire to escape from his family; however, Banville would later describe it as a "great mistake" to have missed "four years of getting drunk and falling in love", Yet — in contrast to what he had missed — Banville stated that college would have been of little benefit to him, and he doubted whether he then "would have had the nerve" to carry out some of his earlier writings, if he had been "beaten into submission by my lecturers".
+Earlier — while in his teens — Banville stole a collection of Dylan Thomas's poetry from Wexford County Library.

 After school, Banville worked as a clerk at Aer Lingus, which allowed him to travel at deeply discounted rates.
-He took advantage of these rates to travel to Greece and Italy.
-He began working as a sub-editor at The Irish Press in 1969 and subsequently worked as a sub-editor at The Irish Times.
+He took advantage of such rates, travelling to Greece and Italy.
+Banville began working as a sub-editor at The Irish Press in 1969, and — subsequently — worked as a sub-editor at The Irish Times.
 He was appointed literary editor of The Irish Times in 1988, a position he held until 1999.

 Personal life

 In 1969, Banville married the American textile artist Janet Dunham, whom he met in San Francisco the previous year while she was a student at the University of California, Berkeley.
 The couple had two sons together.
 Their marriage broke down after Banville had an affair with a neighbour, Patricia Quinn, who subsequently became director of the Arts Council of Ireland.
 Banville had two daughters with Quinn, born around 1990 and 1997.
-Despite separating, Banville and Dunham never divorced and he described them as remaining "on good terms."
-Dunham died at Blackrock Clinic on 22 November 2021, after which Banville stated that he experienced "brain fog" due to grief and was unable to write for six months.
+Despite separating, Banville and Dunham never divorced; according to Banville, they remained "on good terms."
+Dunham died at Blackrock Clinic on 22 November 2021, after which Banville claimed to have been overcome by "brain fog" that left him unable to write for six grief-stricken months.
 In a 2024 interview, he expressed regret over his relationship history, saying: "I caused Janet such anguish.
 I have caused Patricia Quinn such anguish.
-I wasn’t good with my children.
+I wasn't good with my children.
 I was not a good parent.
 I am not a good person.
 I am selfish.
-But I have to have responsibility.”
+But I have to have responsibility."